pridiltal/datavizcamp/content/static/code.md

 - Continued one-on-one communication after requests to cease.
 - Publication of non-harassing private communication.

-Do not publish video recordings of the workshop session without explicit consent from the authors.

-Due to guarantee everyone’s privacy, we cannot make a recording available.

 This policy is licensed under the Creative Commons Zero license.